-25. Extended school and offsite arrangements

-All extended and off-site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
-When our pupils attend off-site activities, including day and residential visits and work-related activities, we will check that effective child protection and whistleblowing arrangements are in place.
+26. Extended school, offsite arrangements and use of school premises for non-school activities safety and safeguarding requirements.
+When our pupils attend offsite activities, including day and residential visits and work-related activities, the school will ensure that effective child protection and whistleblowing arrangements are in place.